Alexander Cartellieri: Peace and the republic

-Alongside his work at the university, Cartellieri served as deputy chair of the "Association for Thuringian History and Antiquity".
+Alongside his work at the University of Jena, Cartellieri served as deputy chair of the "Association for Thuringian History and Antiquity".
 He sat on the advisory board of the "Society of Friends of the University" and was also a member of the exclusive inner-circle at the Weimar-based German Dante Society.
 In February 1933, a few weeks after the Hitler government took power in Berlin, Alexander Cartellieri was accepted as a member of the Saxon Academy of Sciences and Humanities.

 During the crisis years that directly preceded the toppling of republican democracy, Cartellieri's diaries become increasingly preoccupied with his private life.
 His younger brother, Otto Cartellieri, died suddenly and unexpectedly while vacationing in Switzerland in April 1930.
 Tragedy came even closer to home with the death of his wife in March 1931.
 Plunged into deep personal crisis, for the next couple of years Cartellieri found little space in his diaries for current events.
 After Margarete died, he tried several times to form new partnerships, hoping to marry again, but that never happened.